semgrep/semgrep-docs/docs/deployment/manage-projects.md

 Sort by the following attributes:

 - **Project**: Click to toggle between sorting project names alphabetically in ascending or descending order.
 - **Last scan**: Click to toggle between sorting the projects' latest scans in ascending or descending order.
+The sorting is based on when the last scan **started**, regardless of its status.

 ## Filter a project's scans

 1. Navigate to [Semgrep AppSec Platform](https://semgrep.dev/login) and click **<i class="fa-solid fa-folder-open"></i> Projects**.
 1. In the row of the project you want to view, click the project's **<i class="far fa-window-restore"></i> window icon** under the **Details** column.

 The following filters are available: